Skip to main content

 Parts Associated With a Device

-As shown below, parts associated with a device can be viewed from the Parts section of a device record.
-Here, you have the ability to edit the fields of the part or parts associated with the device, as well as to Add another Part.
-The Add another Part link provides an alternate way to add or create a part assigned to a device.
+Parts associated with a device can be viewed from the Parts section of a device record.
+From here, you can edit the fields of associated parts and use the Add another Part link to add or create a part assigned to the device.

 Parts associated with device tab viewParts associated with device tab view